Pastors and Leaders 2019 Workshops

-Presenters: Bryan Mierau, Marbella Chavez, Mary E. Klassen and Richard Aguirre
+Presenters: Bryan Mierau, Marbella Chavez, and Mary E. Klassen

 The Center for Healing & Hope, based in Goshen, Ind., launched a practical and concrete effort to support immigrant neighbors when it began offering the Goshen Resident ID (GRID) card in late 2017.

 Several staff and board members of the Center for Healing & Hope will share how they worked carefully to build community involvement for this effort.
 This included forming a task force of representatives from not-for-profits, churches, schools, financial institutions, media and city government, along with interested community members.
 Securing the endorsement of city government officials, seeking the support of civic networks, procuring start-up funds, and mobilizing volunteers from a cross-section of the community are part of the story.

 Presenters will share their experiences of both successes and challenges with the goal of opening a conversation about what other communities are doing and what we can learn from each other to help vulnerable groups and people on the margins.

 Bryan Mierau, executive director, Center for Healing and Hope